bwesterb/mtc/README.md

 Implementation of [Merkle Tree Certificates for TLS](
     https://davidben.github.io/merkle-tree-certs/draft-davidben-tls-merkle-tree-certs.html)
     in Go.
-This contains a Certification Authority (CA), mirror, and code to verify certificates.
+This contains a Certification Authority (CA), Mirror, and code to verify certificates.
-This does not contain integration with TLS (yet) or the ACME bits.
+This does not contain integration with TLS (yet) or the ACME bits (yet).
 At the moment we differ from `-04` and `main` branch of the specification,
     by including some [unmerged PRs](https://github.com/davidben/merkle-tree-certs/pulls).